-- Pursuant to Administrative Order No. 14-0004, effective August 4, 2014, legal counsel, parties, and their respective witnesses shall be present in the courthouse at least fifteen (15) minutes prior to any proceeding. - NOTICE: Violation of this Order is Subject to Proceedings for Contempt of Court Pursuant to Salt River Community Code Section 6-42.
-The Court May Find the Parent, Guardian or Custodian in Contempt for Failure to Appear at a Court Hearing or For Failure to Follow Court Orders CLERK OF COURT - SALT RIVER PIMA-MARICOPA COMMUNITY COURT NOTICE OF DEFAULT JUDGMENT: SALT RIVER PIMA MARICOPA INDIAN COMMUNITY COURT, STATE OF ARIZONA, MARICOPA COUNTY ORIGINAL JURISDICTION COURT CASE NUMBER C-21-0034 Notice of Default Judgment is hereby given ORDERED AND ADJUDGED that default judgment against Respondent, Trista Lewis, is hereby ENTERED.
+Pursuant to Administrative Order No. 14-0004, effective August 4, 2014, legal counsel, parties, and their respective witnesses shall be present in the courthouse at least fifteen (15) minutes prior to any proceeding.

+NOTICE: Violation of this Order is Subject to Proceedings for Contempt of Court Pursuant to Salt River Community Code Section 6-42.
+The Court May Find the Parent, Guardian or Custodian in Contempt for Failure to Appear at a Court Hearing or For Failure to Follow Court CLERK OF COURT - SALT RIVER PIMA-MARICOPA COMMUNITY COURT NOTICE OF DEFAULT JUDGMENT: SALT RIVER PIMA MARICOPA INDIAN COMMUNITY COURT, STATE OF ARIZONA, MARICOPA COUNTY ORIGINAL JURISDICTION COURT CASE NUMBER C-21-0034 Notice of Default Judgment is hereby given ORDERED AND ADJUDGED that default judgment against Respondent, Trista Lewis, is hereby ENTERED.
 It is further, ORDERED AND ADJUDGED that Respondent, Trista Lewis, shall pay \$7,017.68 to Petitioner, Country Club Cars.
-Payment shall be made to Petitioner within sixty (60) days of this against you.
-2. The Court record reflects that you have failed to respond to defend by filing an answer, motion to dismiss, request for extension of time or other responsive immediate attention to this fact is urgent are served with it otherwise as permitted under the Community Code, the Court A default judgment may have serious.
+Payment shall be made to Petitioner within sixty (60) days of this Order.
+This order is final and shall be served on Respondent in accordance to Rule 5-20(c).
+SUMMONS J-21-0053 IN THE MATTER OF JANE DOE TO: ALEJANDRA GAIL LOPEZ A Dependency Petition has been filed in this Court alleging that you neglected or abused a child or that the child is otherwise a dependent child.
+THEREFORE YOU ARE ORDERED to APPEAR for an Adjudication Hearing and respond to the allegations in the Petition before the Honorable Judge Lebeau, the Salt River Juvenile Court on Tuesday, September 28, 2021, at 11:00 A.M., in Court Room # 3.
+Pursuant to Administrative Order No.